John Frankenheimer: The Young Stranger (1957)

 Frankenheimer's first foray into filmmaking occurred while he was still under contract to CBS television.
 The head of CBS in California, William Dozier, became the CEO of RKO movie studios.
-Frankenheimer was assigned to direct a film version of his television Climax! production entitled "Deal a Blow", written by William Dozier's son, Robert.
-The 1956 movie version, The Young Stranger stars James MacArthur as the rebellious teenage son of a powerful Hollywood movie producer (James Daly).
+Frankenheimer was assigned to direct a film version of his television Climax! production titled "Deal a Blow", written by William Dozier's son, Robert.
+The 1956 movie version, The Young Stranger, stars James MacArthur as the rebellious teenage son of a powerful Hollywood movie producer (James Daly).
 Frankenheimer recalled that he found his first film experience unsatisfactory:

-Frankenheimer adds that in the late 1950s, television was transitioning from live productions to taped shows: "...a live television director was like being a village blacksmith after the advent of the automobile...I knew I had to get out..."
+Frankenheimer adds that in the late 1950s, television was transitioning from live productions to taped shows: "... a live television director was like being a village blacksmith after the advent of the automobile ...
+I knew I had to get out..."
 In 1961 Frankenheimer abandoned television and returned to filmmaking after a four-year hiatus, continuing his examination of the social themes that informed his 1957 The Young Stranger.
 Film historian Gordon Gow distinguishes Frankenheimer's handling of themes addressing individualism and "misfits" during the Fifties' obsession with disaffected teenagers: